spkcspider/spkcspider/README.md

 There are some special GET parameters for services with special requirements:
 * token=xy: token as GET parameter, if invalid: retrieve token as GET parameter
 * token=prefer: uses invalid mechanic, easier to see what it does
-* raw=true: optimize output for machines
+* raw=true: optimize output for machines, use turtle format
 * raw=embed: embed content
 * id=id&id=id: limit content ids
 * search=foo&search=!notfoo: search case insensitive a string